 Seal bag and place into refrigerator for 30 to 40 minutes.

 Preheat grill for medium-high heat.

 Remove chops from bag and place onto grill grate.

-Cook chops for 7-9 minutes per side, depending on thickness.
+Cook chops for 7 to 9 minutes per side, depending on thickness.

-Once cooked (an internal temperature between 145-160 degrees F.), remove from heat and serve with a 1/2 inch thick pat of compound butter on each pork chop.
+Once cooked (an internal temperature between 145 to 160 F), remove from heat and serve with a 1/2-inch thick pat of compound butter on each pork chop.